gabriel01913/GabrielToonShader/Manual/GTShader_Manual.md

 <img width = "600" src="Image/finalToonShader2.jpg">

-We just need to move the game objects that represent the sun and the direction of the face to each slot, and its done.
+To configure the shadow mask we just need to move the game object that represent the sun, and the game object that represents direction of the face, to each slot, and its done.

 The other options is to change multiple materials in the same render.
 If the mesh has alot of submeshs or alot of differents materials for the same object, you can use this script to change all material as one.
-Click the Start editing to change the values and Stop editing when is done.
+Click the **"Start editing"** button to change the values and **"Stop editing"** when is done.

 The script will search for materials with the ToonShader shader, in the game object and its childs, but not parents.